saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 <video id="qWi8Rk1R4Gw"></video>

 <aside class="negative">
-Check driver path and browser version– If your tests aren't running correctly, double check that the `System.setProperty("webdriver.chrome.driver")` has the full path to where you installed the chromedriver, and that the version of the Chromedriver you installed matches the browser version on your computer.
+Check driver path and browser version– If your tests aren't running correctly, double check that the <code>System.setProperty("webdriver.chrome.driver")</code> has the full path to where you installed the chromedriver, and that the version of the Chromedriver you installed matches the browser version on your computer.
 </aside>